When did the Zoo open? What are the continental groupings at the Zoo?

 This dynamic attraction features a 400-foot zip line and two ropes courses, one for children and one for adults.
 Operates spring and summer.

 Visitors can go above it all and see the Zoo from a new perspective!
-Guests board the Sky Safari across from the South American habitat and travel roundtrip above the camels, tigers, and yaks.
+Guests board the Sky Safari across from the South American habitat and travel roundtrip above the camels, tigers, alpacas, and jaguars.

 Give your feet a rest and join us on our Expedition Shuttle.
 With five convenient stops around the Zoo, your favorite animals are a quick ride away!